TorchDR/TorchDR/docs/source/torchdr.affinities.rst

    torchdr.affinity.Affinity

-If computations should be performed in log domain, the :meth:`LogAffinity` class should be used.
+If computations can be performed in log domain, the :meth:`LogAffinity` class should be used.

 .. autosummary::
    :toctree: stubs